The History of Botox

-Botulinium toxin type A, or Botox® as it now commonly known, has been around for a longer time than most realise and are unaware of its history and what it can be used for, both medically and cosmetically as a wrinkle treatment.
+Botulinium toxin type A, or Botox as it now commonly known, has been around for a longer time than most realise.
+Most are unaware of its history and what it can be used for.
+Both medically and cosmetically as a wrinkle treatment.
 So, we thought it would be useful to share a timeline of our most popular treatment here at Austin Brewer Facial Aesthetics:

 Snipe & Sommer for the first time purified the toxin.